ecmwf/multio/docs/content/mpi-communicators.rst

 The default lookup then happens through the same scheme described here: First `eckit::mpi` then `mpi-communicators` are looked up.
 (Note: Using default can be restricted through the configuration context in the API).

-In contrast, a communicator specifing type *'split'* also needs to specify a key `color` and `parent` to create a new communicator by performing a `MPI_split`.
+In contrast, a communicator specifying type *'split'* also needs to specify a key `colour` and `parent` to create a new communicator by performing a `MPI_split`.
 The `parent` communicator is looked up recursively through the same scheme (i.e. `eckit::mpi` or `mpi-communicators`).
 Once the communicator has been created, it is added with the same name to the `eckit::mpi` communicators.
 On that way future lookups will get the communicator immediately through the `eckit::mpi` lookup.